On the time consistency of collective preferences: Discussion

-But a program with such characteristics is clearly time inconsistent.
-To summarize, if the utility weights are restricted to be constant over time and the consumption-savings choice is endogenous, an interior solution for all agents may be difficult (or even impossible) to achieve.
-In addition, the problems of time inconsistency and dictatorial preferences may become interrelated and more complex in nature.
+To summarize, if the Pareto weights are restricted to be constant over time and the consumption-savings choice is endogenous, an optimal solution that is interior for all agents may be difficult (or even impossible) to achieve.
+In addition, the problems of time inconsistency and dictatorial preferences become interrelated and more complex in nature.